harsha-desaraju/PyGen/README.md

 ## Getting Started

 PyGen is a package still in development.
 There is a still a lot of functionality to add.
 But it can still be used.
 To start using it, place the `pygen` directory in the current working directory and import.
 One can also add a python path variable to use.
-Refer to the files in [documentation](https://github.com/harsha-desaraju/PyGen?tab=readme-ov-file#documentation) examples to understand better.
+Refer to the `example.py` file and the [documentation](https://github.com/harsha-desaraju/PyGen?tab=readme-ov-file#documentation) to understand better.
 ## Contributing

 Contributions are always welcome!